sae471/Abbas_Behjatnia.CTC/README.md

 * Check the `ConnectionStrings` in `appsettings.json` files under the `Abbas_Behjatnia.CTC.HttpApi.Host` and `Abbas_Behjatnia.CTC.EFCore` projects and change it if you need.

 ### Before running the application
 #### Create the Database

-### Solution structure

-This is a layered monolith application that consists of the following applications:

-* `Abbas_Behjatnia.CTC.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
-It is useful on development as well as on production environment.
-* `Abbas_Behjatnia.CTC.HttpApi.Host`: ASP.NET Core API application that is used to expose the APIs to the clients.